s10208233/ID-Assignment01/README.md

 Displays the tour date of Kygo's live shows.
 Currently unavailable, at the bottom of the table links to the contact page.

 ### Merch - merch.html
-Displays two button links are in this page will direct users to an
+Displays two button links are in this page will direct users to an external link to shop for his merch.

 ### Videos - videos.html
+Display music videos of Kygo's in youtube iframes in this page.

 ### About - about.html
+Displays Kygo's Biography and a photo gallery of him/

 ### Contact - contact.html
+Upon clicking the follow button in Tour Dates page, users will be redirected to this page.
+In the contact page, users are shown Kygo's email and a form.
+The form is for any who wishes to subscribe to Kygo's latest news and updates on any upcoming liveshows.

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- Mobile navigation: Upon going below 850px screen size the desktop navigation bar gets hidden and only shown when the hamburger icon is active.

 ### Features Left to Implement
-- Another feature idea
+- Possible features to implement: Parallax scrolling with JavaScript for aesthetic.

 ## Technologies Used